goranivankovic/react-nscoder-navbar/README.md

  //Change Menu items name Minimum-2 items, Max-6 items.
- //Opitmal is to have 3-6 names Menu items. menuItems={[["Home",false],["About",false] ,["Skills",false] ,["Projects",false] ,["Products",true] ,["Contact",true] ,]}
+ //Opitmal is to have 3-6 names Menu items.
+//Automatic nav routes will be named like menu items
+//Give id of div id of menu items but lowercase

+   menuItems={[["Home",false],["About",false] ,["Skills",false] ,["Projects",false] ,["Products",true] ,["Contact",true] ,]}